chpc-tech-eval/scc/tutorial1/README.md

 # Not recommend for beginners, unless you have previous Linux expertise or
 # unless you are looking for a challenge.

+# The image available on Sebowa has outdated packages and package database, and a corrupted keyring
+# Run the following two commands in this order to update the keyring and installed packages
-sudo pacman -Sy archlinux-keyring sudo pacman -Syu sudo pacman -S <PACKAGE_NAME>
+sudo pacman -Sy archlinux-keyring sudo pacman -Syu

+sudo pacman -S <PACKAGE_NAME>
 sudo pacman -R <PACKAGE_NAME>
 ```